bryanwong8/react-pokedex-workshop/steps/Step-2(Styled-Components).md

 ## 📚 Tasks

+[Styled components](https://styled-components.com/) is used to style elements and components in a very easy way.
 In the same `src/App.js` file, there already should be a variable called `StyledCard`.
 Lets apply the style like so:

 ```javascript
 const App = () => {